stefano-puzzuoli/BistroManager/README.md

-# Food Hub - The Restaurant Management System
+# Eats Hub - The Restaurant Management System

 ## About The Project

-The Food Hub Management System is a comprehensive solution designed to streamline restaurant operations.
+The Eats Hub Management System is a comprehensive solution designed to streamline restaurant operations.
 This system empowers restaurant owners to effortlessly create, modify, and print invoices, manage items and products, and maintain user access control.

 ### Video Walktrough
 [Watch the video.](https://www.loom.com/share/28f9dae7361e48f0b0564951b40789bc?sid=2fd9b170-a167-4ff2-8bf4-ce7a335c6156)